evo-company/hiku/docs/guide/basics.rst

     :lines: 3-17

 Where actor will have a reference to the played character -- ``character_id``.
-We will also need ``id`` fields in both edges in order to link them with each other.
+We will also need ``id`` fields in both nodes in order to link them with each other.

 Here is our extended graph definition: